gitcordier/FunctionalAnalysis/README.md

 - FA_mainmatter.tex
 - FA_chapter_1.tex
 - chapter_1/
+  - 1_1.tex
+    Basic results that straightforwardly follow from the axioms as given as in section 1.4.
   - 1_7.tex
-    I choose to start with this because it is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory.
+    I choose to start with this because it is a lovely result, since it connects a topological result
+    (*to be metrizable or not to be*) with number theory.
   - 1_9.tex
     Continuousness, openness of a linear mapping.
   - 1_10.tex
-    Continuousness, openess of a linear mapping onto a finite dimensional space.
-    Not trivial, since the domain may be infinite-dimensional.
+    Continuousness, openess of a linear mapping onto a finite dimensional space.Not trivial, since the domain may be infinite-dimensional.
   - 1_14.tex
     Alternative ways to the define topology of the test functions space D_K, in the special case K=[0, 1].
   - 1_16.tex
     This is about showing that a function test topology is independent from the "supremum seminorms" we consider.
     It is then more than an exercise, it should be regarded as a very part of the textbook (sections 1.44, 1.46).
   - 1_17.tex
     Given a multi-index $\alpha$, the differential operators $D^\alpha$ is continuous in the test functions topology.